-- insurance information
+♦ insurance information

-- Insurance information

-1 pair of emitables

-- 1 pair of crutches
+- emergency information - 1 pair of crutches

 Cross-Country

 This sport will have only one athletic training student assigned principle coverage.
 They will be responsible for entering all insurance and emergency information for each of their athletes in the computer and keep a copy in their kit at all times.
 The athletic training student will attend all practices and events with the team.
 The athletic training student will also work with football during times when cross-country is not practicing or competing.